stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.rendering/shaperenderer/_index.md

 title: Aspose::Words::Rendering::ShapeRenderer class
 linktitle: ShapeRenderer
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Rendering::ShapeRenderer class.
-Provides methods to render an individual Shape or GroupShape to a raster or vector image or to a Graphics object in C++.
+description: 'Aspose::Words::Rendering::ShapeRenderer class.
+Provides methods to render an individual Shape or GroupShape to a raster or vector image or to a Graphics object in C++.'
 type: docs
 weight: 400
 url: /cpp/aspose.words.rendering/shaperenderer/